inloopstudio-team/mcp-playbook/README.md

 ### `create_spec`

-Creates or overwrites a new specification file (e.g., PRD, RFC) in the `docs/specs/` directory of the target project.
+Creates or overwrites a new specification file (e.g., PRD, RFC, architectural planning) in the `docs/specs/` directory of the target project.
+Specification files will be named following a `spec-name.md` convention with sequence numbering (e.g., `0001-initial-design.md`).

 **Parameters:**
 - `target_project_dir` (string, required): The absolute or relative path to the root of the target project directory.
-- `spec_name` (string, required): The name of the specification file (without the `.md` extension).
+- `spec_name` (string, required): The name of the specification file (without sequence numbers and the `.md` extension).
 Basic sanitization is applied.
 - `content` (string, required): The markdown content of the specification.

 **Returns:**